progenetix/bycon/docs/data-summaries.md

 Empowering aggregation responses or summary data relies on several components:

-* aggregation schema definitions
+* schema definitions
-* internal handling of aggregation pipelines
+* data aggregation pipelines
-* a response format for supported aggregations (similar to exposing `filtering_terms`)
+* an informational response for about supported summaries (similar to the `/filtering_terms/` endpoint)
-* a response format for the summaries
-* request parameters for selecting aggregation types
+* request parameters for selecting summary types
+    - `aggregationTermIds`, also suitable for `GET` requests
+    - `aggregationTerms` for `POST`ed aggregation schemas
-    - additional request parameters for modifying responses (e.g. limits, binning...)
+    - additional reuest parameters for modifying responses (e.g. limits, binning...)
+* the response format for the summaries
 * the front end logic - which is not part of this itself but serves for understanding requirements and test formats